 Prior to the closing of the Company's initial public offering in 2004, the Company computed its net income (loss) per share using the two-class method; therefore, the Company's income (loss) was allocated between the common stockholders and the preferred stockholders based on their respective rights to share in dividends.
 For the year ended December 31, 2003, the method by which the Company allocated net income (loss) to the preferred stock was based on the number of preferred shares outstanding compared to the total combined preferred and common shares outstanding at the end of the year.
-The remaining net income (loss) was allocated net income (loss) to the preferred stock was based on the number of preferred shares outstanding compared to the total combined preferred and common shares outstanding at the end of the year.
-The remaining net income (loss) was allocated net income (loss) to the preferred stock was based on the number of preferred shares outstanding compared to the total company allocated net income (loss) to the preferred stock was based on the number of preferred shares outstanding compared to the total company allocated net income (loss) to the preferred stock was based on the number of preferred shares outstanding compared to the total combined preferred and common shares outstanding as of the date of the completion of the initial public offering on June 2, 2004.
 The remaining net income (loss) was allocated to common stockholders.
-Upon the closing of the Company's initial public offering on June 2, 2004, all outstanding preferred stock was reclassified or converted into common stock.
+For the year ended December 31, 2004, the method by which the Company allocated net income (loss) to the preferred stock was based on the number of preferred shares outstanding compared to the total combined preferred and common shares outstanding as of the date of the completion of the initial public offering on June 2, 2004.
+The remaining net income (loss) was allocated to common stockholders.
+Upon the closing of the Company's initial public offering on June 2, 2004, all outstanding preferred stock was reclassified or converted into common stockholders.
 As there were no preferred shares outstanding during the year ended December 31, 2005, the Company allocated net income (loss) solely to common stockholders.